Meat/Seafood Process Worker

 - Talley's, Sanford, Sealord, Moana Pacific (seafood processing).

-- Goldstone, P, policy manager, Meat Industry Association of New Zealand, Careers New Zealand interview, May 2017.
+- Goldstone, P, policy manager, Meat Industry Association of New Zealand, careers.govt.nz interview, June 2019.

 Progression and specialisations